weikailin/cs3120-toc/0-syllabus.md

-problems is to lead students to develop understanding of the underlying concepts by working through the problems themselves and in discussions with others, and this goal would be defeated if you instead use posted solutions to the problems.
+problems is to lead students to develop understanding of the underlying concepts by working through the problems themselves and in discussions with others, and this goal would be defeated if you instead use posted solutions to the problems (that includes generative AI such as ChatGPT).
 Other than using solutions to the specific problems you are given, students are encouraged to use any other resources they find helpful.

-The collaboration policy will be described on each assignment document.
 We aim to make the language describing the policy as clear and unambiguous as possible, but if anything is ever unclear about the stated policy for an assignment, please clarify with the course staff.
 The penalty for policy violations will be considered on a case-by-case basis, with a penalty commensurate the severity of the offense.

 # Additional Information